japoveda10/lstm_ui_REST_API/README.md

    https://127.0.0.1:8000
    ```

-### 12. Stop Postgres after using this project
+### 12. Stop Postgres (after using this project)

-If you are using **macOS**, when you finish using the app, you can stop Postgres executing the following command:
+If you are using **macOS**, when you finish using this project, you can stop Postgres executing the following command:

    ```
    $ pg_ctl -D /usr/local/var/postgres stop
    ```

-If you are using **Windows**, when you finish using the app, you can stop Postgres executing the following command:
+If you are using **Windows**, when you finish using this project, you can stop Postgres executing the following command:

    ```
    $ pg_ctl -D "C:\Program Files\PostgreSQL\12\data" stop